microsoft/hlsl-specs/docs/Process.md

 * Parameter attributes like `[vk::ext_literal]` _can_ be added as an extension attribute, because it does not modify the type or behavior of the language it just annotates a declaration for additional verification.
-* Entry attributes like `[NodeIsProgramEntry]` _can_ be added as an extension attribute, because it does not modify the code generation of the function it only changes generated metadata.
+* Entry attributes like `[NodeIsProgramEntry]` _can not_ be added as an extension attribute, because it is not namespaced.
+If instead it were spelled `[dx::NodeIsProgramEntry]` it would comply since it does not modify the code generation of the function it only changes generated metadata.

 ### Fast-Track Process